Cookies on BBB.org

 By BBB Institute and FINRA staff

-Storing and tranfering cryptocurrencies is very different from traditional cash or investments.
-Here are a few things to keep in mind when it comes to crypto storage and security.
+Storing and transferring cryptocurrencies is very different from managing traditional cash or investments.
+Here are a few things to keep in mind regarding crypto storage and security.

 Two Types of Keys

-First, it is important to remember that your cryptocurrency is represented by a public key and a private key.
-Think of a public key like you would an email address—this identifies cryptocurrencies you receive and you can use it to send or transfer cryptocurrencies to another individual.
-A private key is the secret key—an alphanumeric code—that represents your personal way, such as a password, to access your cryptocurrency.
+First, it is important to remember that public key and a private key represent your cryptocurrency.
+Think of a public key like an email address—this identifies the cryptocurrencies you receive, and you can use it to send or transfer cryptocurrencies to another individual.
+A private key is a secret key—an alphanumeric code—that represents your personal way, such as a password, to access your cryptocurrency.
 Managing your private key is an essential component of storing your cryptocurrencies.

 New Security Challenges

-To store and transfer cryptocurrency, and its associated private keys, you can use a number of different methods including mobile applications, third-party online services, specialized hardware—even printing your keys (i.e. the alphanumeric code) on a piece of paper.
+To store and transfer cryptocurrency and its associated private keys, you can use a number of different methods, including mobile applications, third-party online services, and specialized hardware—even printing your keys (i.e., the alphanumeric code) on a piece of paper.
 However, because cryptocurrency is, in essence, a piece of computer code, it is vulnerable to hackers, destruction or accidental loss.

 Cold Storage Versus Hot Storage